This project entailed designing email blasts that properly linked to their respective webpages in order to encourage consumers to take action.

 First, I will review the data I obtained from the personal protective equipment email blast.
 This email was sent out twice, but to different customers.
 The first round of the email blast was sent to a parcel store list and a Supply Side USA list.
 It delivered to 1,761 addresses out of an attempted 1,768.
 This email received 269 opens and an open rate of 15%.
 The click through rate was only 1%, but we only had one customer unsubscribe from Supply Side's emails.

 Next, I worked on the Inside Self-Storage Best of Business: Best Retail & Best Lock promotion email for Supply Side.
 Again, this email was sent in an effort to get customers to vote Supply Side for Best Retail & Best Lock.
 It delivered to 3,550 addresses out of an attempted 3,550.
 This email received 156 opens and an open rate of 4%.
-The click through rate was 3%, which is the highest out among the personal protective equipment email blast that was sent out to 2 separate audiences.
+The click through rate was 3%, which was the highest among the personal protective equipment email blast that was sent out to 2 separate audiences.
 To be more specific, there were 96 clicks within this email.
-I see that as a potential 96 votes for Supply Side for Best Retail & Best Lock because this was the only link included in the email, besides Supply Side's website being linked in the footer.
+I saw that as a potential 96 votes for Supply Side for Best Retail & Best Lock because this was the only link included in the email, besides Supply Side's website being linked in the footer.